huntergps/handbook-docs/FuseJS/4 - APIs.md

 ### `writeSync`

-Synchrounously write data to the application folder:
+Synchrounously write data to the application folder, returning `true` on a successful write:

 	storage.writeSync("filename.txt", "filecontent");